timserck/lucca/README.md

 - always show the last message (srcoll fct)
 - when enter key is press the message is send

-NB: for each scss files i put link to article if you want more explenation
+NB: for each scss files i put link to article if you want more explanation

 # How to install